KSchlagowski/SimpleSQLParser/README.md

 * [Run](#run)

 ## General info
 This project is simple SELECT statement parser.
 The program parses the given statement and shows what tables and columns are used in it.
+Grammar file is taken from https://github.com/antlr/grammars-v4.
+See the sql.g4 file for more information.

 ## Technologies
 Project is created with: